lyonbot/interactive-blocks/docs/basic-setup.md

 #### Attach a Ref

-Additionally, you can attach `this` of your component, to `slotHandler.ref`, so you will be able to access the component instance somewhere else later.
+Optionally, you can attach `this` of your component, to `slotHandler.ref`, so you will be able to access the component instance somewhere else later.

 ```js